tsykoduk/greg.nokes.name/_posts/2006-10-20-37-signals-on-why-mac.md

 categories:
   - Computers! and Code!
 ---
-<p>You can see the video <a href="http://www.apple.com/education/whymac/compsci/video.html">Here</a>.</p>
+You can see the video <a href="http://www.apple.com/education/whymac/compsci/video.html">Here</a>.

-<p>I agree a lot with what they say - but I add that the Mac just gets out of the way.
-Things work like I expect them to, and I do not have to think about the details of what I am doing as much as the big picture.</p>
+I agree a lot with what they say - but I add that the Mac just gets out of the way.
+Things work like I expect them to, and I do not have to think about the details of what I am doing as much as the big picture.

-<p>To steal a marketing slogan - "Mac: Let your fingers do the walking"</p>
+To steal a marketing slogan - "Mac: Let your fingers do the walking"